LlmKira/Openaibot/README.md

 docker-compose -f docker-compose.yml up -d
 ```

+The Docker configuration file `docker-compose.yml` contains all databases.
+In fact, Redis and MongoDB are not required.
+You can remove these databases yourself and use the local file system.

 Update image using `docker-compose pull`.

 Use `docker exec -it llmbot /bin/bash` to view Shell in Docker, enter `exit` to exit.